 Enjoy the events at Gaylord Opryland

-The Gaylord complex is practically like an indoor city with lots of restaurants and things to see inside (fair warning: you may get lost).
+Gaylord Opryland is a must do in Nashville during the Christmas season.
+The hotel complex is like a city with restaurants and attractions (fair warning: speaking from personal experience, you may get lost).
 During the holidays, it’s decked out with over three million lights and tons of decorations, so there’s plenty to see for free.
-There are also opportunities to meet Santa, have brunch with Rudolph, go ice skating, decorate gingerbread, and participate in lots of other activities.
+There are also opportunities to meet Santa, have brunch with Rudolph, go ice skating, and decorate gingerbread.

 Have a drink in a rooftop igloo